Karaka-Management/Organization-Guide/Processes/01_Development.md

 Some code changes may also require changes or extensions in the demo setup scripts.
 The demo setup script try to simulate a real world use case by generating and modifying mostly random data.
 This is also a good way to setup and “manually” test the code changes in a larger picture.
 The demo setup script can be found in the [demoSetup](https://github.com/Karaka-Management/demoSetup) repository.
 The demo setup script takes a long time due to the large amount of user input simulated data which is generated.
 Therefore it is recommended to run this only sporadically. (**R9**)

+#### Documentation

+Occasionally new code or code changes also require new documentation or documentation changes.
+Developers should make sure that the new code is also reflected in the existing documentation ([Developer-Guide](), [User-Guide]() and/or module documentation) or if additional documentation is necessary.

 ### Release flow

 Code changes must be performed in a new branch.
 A new branch can be created with: